holo-q/AUTOENCODE/README.md

 **The Blueprint:** The `USER.md` is structured around the following dimensions:

+**Storage & Scoping:** By default, when `/autoencode_me` is invoked without a specific target, the agent will create or update the `USER.md` file at the canonical location: `~/.config/holo-q/USER.md`.
+This ensures your personal "soul" file is stored in a standard, user-specific configuration directory.

 *   **I. The Foundation (The "What"):** The user's explicit profile, goals, and preferences.
 *   **II.
 The Architecture (The "How"):** The user's inferred cognitive, linguistic, and feedback patterns.
 *   **III.
 The Core (The "Why"):** The user's strategic intent, motivations, and declared immutable values.